MichaelThamm/autonomous-drone/sub-systems/control-system/autonomous-control/README.md

   * [Oak-D Lite](#oak-d-lite)
   * [ROS Noetic Ninjemys](#ros-noetic-ninjemys)

 ## Dronekit
 * [drone-kit-python](https://github.com/MichaelThamm/autonomous-drone/blob/main/sub-systems/control-system/autonomous-control/dronekit.py)
 * [drone-kit-python-motor-control](https://github.com/MichaelThamm/autonomous-drone/blob/main/sub-systems/control-system/autonomous-control/overridemotor.py)

 ## MAVLink
-* MAVLink is the communication protocol used by many ground control station software, such as [Mission Planner](http://ardupilot.org/planner/docs/mission-planner-installation.html).
+* MAVLink is the communication protocol used by many GCS software.
 * [MAVLink-docs](https://mavlink.io/en/)
 * [MAVSDK](https://mavsdk.mavlink.io/main/en/index.html)
 * Ardupilot uses mavlink to communicate and there are things like "mavproxy" which does all the routing to external devices, and "pymavlink" for programmatically talking to the flight controller.